-Ornamental sweet potato vines come in many varieties and colors, and look beautiful as ground covers or for contrasts in pots and hanging baskets.
-Many people toss these plants at the end of summer and replace them each spring (at a cost of $3-$5 per pot) but there is an easy method to overwinter them, even in harsh climates.
+Ornamental sweet potato vines come in many varieties and colors, and they look beautiful as ground covers or for contrasts in pots and hanging baskets.
+Many people toss these plants out at the end of summer and replace them each spring (at a cost of $3-$5 per pot), but there is an easy method to overwinter them, even in harsh climates.

 After the first frost, the leaves on the vines will die, making it easier to handle the plant.
 Cut away the dead portion of the leaves and vines, leaving just a couple of inches of old growth showing.

 With your hands or a small garden shovel, loosen the soil around the base of the vine.
 Keep digging downward, following the roots on the vine, until you feel the potatoes.
 Continue to collect these potatoes as you dig downward.
 I prefer using my hands so that I don't break portions of the potatoes.

 Some plants, such as Ipomoea batatas 'Margarita,' will usually have large, roundish potatoes, while others, such as Ipomoea batatas 'Blackie,' will have smaller, slender potatoes.
 Also of note is that the lime-green ornamentals tend to have potatoes with a reddish skin while the darker purple vines will sometimes have a lighter-colored skin (I've found that newer varieties can have either).
 I use my tags that were buried within the pot to re-tag the potatoes after digging.